akhil393/WeatherChatbotDemo/README.md

 # WeatherChatbotDemo
-A simple API webhook using Openweather API for Dialogflow
+A simple webhook using Openweather API for Dialogflow